Join the Conversation: Mental Health Awareness

 Share Infographic/Entire Toolkit

 May is Mental Health Awareness Month.
-Use these resources to learn about living and thriving with mental illness throughout May and all year long: resources.lucet.health/toolkit-mental-health-awareness
+Use these resources to learn how people can live well with mental illness during May and all year long: resources.lucet.health/toolkit-mental-health-awareness

 Share Tips

-Read more and understand the signs of mental illness: resources.lucet.health/toolkit-mental-health-awareness/mental-illness-know-the-signs
+Learn more about the signs of mental illness here: resources.lucet.health/toolkit-mental-health-awareness/mental-illness-know-the-signs

 #BehavioralHealth #MentalHealth #MentalHealthMatters

-Learn more about why mental health really does matter: resources.lucet.health/toolkit-mental-health-awareness/how-much-does-mental-health-matter
+Learn more about why mental health truly matters: resources.lucet.health/toolkit-mental-health-awareness/how-much-does-mental-health-matter

 #BehavioralHealth #MentalHealth #MentalHealthMatters

-Read more and help dispel these mental health myths:
+Read more and help clear up common mental health myths:

 resources.lucet.health/toolkit-mental-health-awareness/mental-health-myths-and-facts